quanted/pram_app/docs/qapp.rst

 - Managers: People who control the environment (Kate Sullivan [Branch Chief], Roy Sidle [Division Director], John Kenneke [CSS Matrix Interface], Tina Bohardi [CSS], Jim Cowles [Associate Director at EFED])

+Modern software development methods are used to develop the web application, proceeding according to the principles of “scrum” development, an iterative and incremental agile software development process for developing software applications (Lacey 2012).
+This approach is centered around deploying applications in short time increments and getting rapid feedback from end users.
+Both of these occur at the end of each defined sprint period (2-6 weeks) in length.
+This deployment and feedback approach is paired with modern industry standard approaches from XP programming and agile development.
+XP programming approaches include test-driven development, pair programming, collective code ownership, sustainable development pace, coding standards, continuous integration, and code refactoring.
+Agile development processes include approaches for

+Scrum meetings are weekly on the same day every week at 3pm with monthly sprints replacing the scrum meeting the first Thursday of every month.
+Daily checkins are likely to be conducted in Athens and via phone at 3pm EST for approximately 15-30 minutes.
+Monthly ubertool progress reports are also scheduled with EFED via conference call.

+There are three core roles involved in this process, these roles are:
+* Product Owner: represents the stakeholders via stories backlog and priorities (Tom Purucker)
+* Development Team: delivers product increments at the end of each sprint (EPA employees, ORISE fellows, and SSA contractors working with ORD and EFED)
+* Scrum Master: scrum facilitator who removes impediments for delivering sprint goals/deliverables, performs tasking, bug priority, task followup, etc. (contracted)

+EFED Stakeholders:

+* Bill Eckel
+* Meridith Fry
+* Andrew Kanarek
+* Ed Odenkirchen
+* Michelle Thawley
+* Nelson Thurman
+* Dirk Young
+* others identified by Bill Eckel

+EPA Managers:

+* Mark Bagley [ERD Division Director]
+* Tina Bohardi [CSS NPD]
+* Jim Cowles [Associate Director at EFED]
+* John Kenneke [CSS Matrix Interface]
+* Matt Martin [CSS Ecological Modeling Project Lead]
+* Sandy Raimondo [CSS Dashboards Project Lead]
+* Kate Sullivan [EAB Branch Chief]

 Problem Definition/Background (A5)
 ==================================================
 Safety evaluations for pesticides are required for ecological and human health risks under a number of regulatory